ww-daniel-mora/presentations/introduction/introduction.md

 ## Expectations you should have of me
-* I am here to support you
-* I will ask challenging questions
-* I will support your career growth
-* I am accountable to my commitments
+* Mentorship
+* Support
+* Communication
+* Accountability
+Note: One of my goals is to invest in you.
+I am here to help you grow and help you live the dream.
+Beyond career support I am also here to help the mission succeed.
+Through technical contribution, design, pairing up, testing, debuging, meeting with customers, working across funnctions, whatever the mission calls for I am here to help it succeed.
+I will communcate honestly with you and often with humility.
+I am new here and there is a lot I do not know.
+Last you you should expect me to be accountable to my commitments.
+I will do what I say to the best of my ability and if I cannot I will let you know.

 ## Expectations I have of you
 * Own your career
 * Operate as a team
+* Professionalisim
+* Communication
-* Be a professional
+* Accountability
-* Escalate when you get stuck
-* Be accountable to your commitments

 Note:
 * You own your career.
 If you are not getting what you want out of your time here at Plaid you need to make clear what you need, more time from me, different mentorship, different projects.